technogodCEO/fibcalc/README.md

 # Description:

-This application is a basic tool to calculate the Nth number in the Fibonacci sequence.
+This application is a basic tool to calculate the Nth number in the Fibonacci sequence, or print a list of the sequence.

 # Changelog:

+#### v 2.0.1

+1. Updated description in README and Github.

 ## v2.0